As a school, we are signed up to the wonderful online resource that is Times Table Rockstars.

 Class Assembly

 I hope that you have had a lovely and relaxing summer as we welcome in another exciting school year.
 It was wonderful to be reacquainted with the children at the end of last term and I am really looking forward to this academic year.
+Year 4 is a highly enjoyable year which provides opportunity for your children to engage in swimming lessons, music theory and numerous sports, as part of the curriculum over the coming year.
+We are looking forward to a fabulous term with your lovely children.

-Mr Todd and Mrs Concannon.
+Mr Todd and Mrs Gadd

 Top